sheidkamp/kgateway/devel/metrics/README.md

 * In the transform function
 As in the example above, when a collection is created with a transform function, metric handling code can be added to the handler function.
 This code will be run every time a member of the collection is transformed.
 * With `RegisterEvents[T any](c krt.Collection[T], f func(o krt.Event[T]))`
-`RegisterEvents` is a helper function that will register the passed function as an event handler of the collection.
+Event handlers can be registered for KRT collections for metrics that need to be updated on Add, Delete, and/or Update. `RegisterEvents` is a helper function that will register the passed function as an event handler of the collection.
 This code will run when a
-KRT collection is modified, including adds and deletes.
+KRT collection is modified.
 Example:
 ```
 	tcproutes := krt.WrapClient(kclient.NewDelayedInformer[*gwv1a2.TCPRoute](istioClient, gvr.TCPRoute, kubetypes.StandardInformer, filter), krtopts.ToOptions("TCPRoute")...)
 	metrics.RegisterEvents(tcproutes, func(o krt.Event[*gwv1a2.TCPRoute]) {